VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 ### Red

-To be honest, I'm not sure Red belongs in the low level category, as it can be ran as a JIT language.
+To be honest, I'm not sure Red belongs in the low level category, as it can be run as a JIT language.

 > **Red** is a next-gen programming language, strongly inspired by [REBOL](http://rebol.com/).
 Main features are:
 >